mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 # Key Risks

 All projects have risks - some major, some minor.
-Some tech related, some people related, some timing related.
+Some tech related, some people related, some market related.
 It's a good idea to brainstorm your risks early on and classify them by impact (low, medium, high) and likelihood (again, low, medium, high is a good starting point).